From signage to bridges, our garden structures add play and flawless design to your outdoor spaces.

-This swing was commissioned by an existing client of SA Spooner’s.
+This swing was commissioned by an existing client of S.A.
+Spooner’s.

-The brief was to design and install a swing, large enough for two children to play on at the same time; with the names of the clients’ six grandchildren carved around the edge of the swing – with space for more; suitable for use all year round; long lasting; and requiring no maintenance.
+The brief was to design and install a swing, large enough for two children to play on at the same time; with the names of the clients’ six grandchildren carved around the edge of the swing – with space for more; suitable for use all year round;,long lasting, and requiring no maintenance.

 This commission came about after a culvert on the clients’ land collapsed as a result of ill considered, poor construction years previously.

 English oak was selected to make the bridge because of its durability.
 The oak was ‘fresh sawn (green), 1st quality furniture grade’.
-This selection of quality and preparation of oak ensured that the air shake that occur in beamed oak are kept small and to a minimum, as compared to normal beam stock which develops large sectional movement shake as a result of the drying process.
+This selection of quality and preparation of oak ensured that the air shake that occur in beamed oak are kept small and to a minimum, compared to normal beam stock which develops large sectional movement shake as a result of the drying process.

 The main deck section of the finished bridge weighed 10 tons.
 The bridge was detailed with sculpted edge feathering on the radius ends of the beams once the deck was laid.
 The surface of the deck was textured to provide a safe grip for crossing by foot, especially in the wet.

-Following the culvert bridge project above, the clients then commissioned SA Spooner’s to design and install a method of safe foot access to and across, but further down, the same stream.
+Following the culvert bridge project above, the clients then commissioned S.A.
+Spooner’s to design and install a method of safe foot access to and across, but further down the same stream.
 This entailed dealing with the steep gradients of the banks either side of the stream.
 The brief also required ‘structures’ to be included in the design which could be carved with messages.

 The challenges of this commission were resolved by designing curved steps, graduating in width, with specifications individual to the placement of each step into the steep banks of the stream.
 With a vertical hand turned post placed on each step.

-Each step was designed with a piece of hand sculpted oak at the front of the step, with the tread of each step individually cast in concrete.
+Each step is designed with a piece of hand sculpted oak at the front of the step, with the tread of each step individually cast in concrete.
 The concrete treads were pre-cast in the workshop and taken to the site.
 Each was then concreted in to position and back filled with earth to blend in with their environment.
 The hand posts were turned from ‘off heart, fresh cut, 1st quality’ oak.